 Summary – Installation of Machinery Journal entry

-The Installation of Machinery Journal entry records the machinery purchase costs and expenses relating to the installation, such as transport expenses, financing costs, taxes, etc. So, we will add up all installation costs to the asset and capitalize them.
+The Installation of Machinery Journal entry records the costs of purchasing machinery, including installation expenses such as transport, financing, and taxes.
+We add all installation costs to the asset and treat them as capital.

 To summarize, we will account for the fixed asset by debiting the Machinery and crediting the bank account or non-current creditors for the invoice amount and installation expenses.